Privicore

 ↓

-Poll Created with These Parameters
+Poll Created with Voting Attributes from Template

 This separation enables: